sisinflab/Ducho/README.md

 docker run --rm --gpus all nvidia/cuda:11.8.0-cudnn8-devel-ubuntu22.04 nvidia-smi
 ```

-You should be able to see something like this:
+Once the docker image has been downloaded from the hub, you should be able to see something like this:

 ```
 ==========